jlroettger/website/content/plugins/nl-matcher.md

 - It is future-proof and supports a wide range of current and future node and/or Electron versions
 - It works on Apple Silicon chips
 - Supports `screen.findAll(...)` to detect multiple instances of an image on screen
+- Supports alpha-channel masking of irrelevant parts of an image
 - Is faster compared to `@nut-tree/template-matcher`

 ```bash